hungnd1475/Observatory/README.md

 # Observatory

 Observatory is an experimental project attempting to create an email client using a C# cross-platform GUI framework called Uno Platform.
 This project aims to support basic features of an email client and run on the three major desktop platforms - Windows, MacOS and Linux.
 The reason behind Observatory is that while there are countless of email desktop clients out there, a majority of them are somewhat ugly and/or limited in some ways (such as only supporting a single platform).
-So as a software developer who loves to experiment with new things, I decided to make my own email client with a modern design that supports basic features of an email client.
+So as a software developer who loves to experiment with new things, I decided to make my own email client with a modern design that supports a basic set features.
 This project is still very much a work in progress.

 ![](./img/observatory-01.PNG)